AMD Model Trading: ICT Power of 3 (Accumulation, Manipulation, Distribution) Explained

 The daily candle has a long upper wick (manipulation) and a large bearish body (distribution).

-PO3 on the Weekly Candle
+How Does PO3 Work on the Weekly Candle?

 The same structure plays out across the week: